-An initial mineral resource estimate for Yoquivo was recently announced containing 17 million ounces of silver equivalent (12.3 million ounces of silver and 64,000 ounces of gold) in 927,000 tonnes of material with an average grade of 570 g/t Ag equivalent.
-We note that this initial resource estimate covers just a small portion of the strike length of the veins included in the estimate and a fraction of the total number of veins at Yoquivo, at least some of which have potentially economic intervals already drilled but not yet with sufficient drilling to include in the estimate.
-This is an interesting initial resource with obvious potential for future economic extraction assuming further work continues to yield similar results.
-This year, as funding allows, we plan to convert the inferred resource into measured and indicated through further drilling and continue planning and test-work sufficient to provide an economic evaluation of the possible future operation based on this resource.
+In March 2023, we announced completion of an initial mineral resource estimate for the Yoquivo silver-gold project, located Chihuahua State, Mexico.
+Results of the estimate include 17 million ounces of silver equivalent (12.3 million ounces of silver and 64,000 ounces of gold) in 927,000 tonnes of inferred material with an average grade of 570 g/t Ag equivalent (equivalent ounces were calculated using prices of \$1,840/oz gold and \$24.00/oz silver).
+We view this very high-grade resource estimate as extremely promising, due to the very attractive silver grade and the fact that this initial resource estimate covers only a small portion of the strike length of the veins included in the estimate and a fraction of the total number of veins at Yoquivo.
+Due to funding constraints, we were not able to conduct additional drilling in 2023 in order to convert the inferred resource into measured and indicated.
+We plan to do so in 2024-2025, subject to the availability of capital.